An Overview of Cubist

 charger: T, S, -. | turbo, super, none

-Some of the attribute names have been abbreviated and the target attribute city mpg appears among the others rather than at the end.
+Some of the attribute names have been abbreviated and the target attribute fuel cost appears among the others rather than at the end.

 What's in a name?